LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 VISIONPRESCRIPTION_LATLNG_VALUES
 ```

-There are also additional tables to support search: `LOGICAL_RESOURCE`, `RESOURCE_TYPES` and `PARAMETER_NAMES` These tables are paritioned, and are specific for each tenant.
+There are also additional tables to support search: `LOGICAL_RESOURCE`, `RESOURCE_TYPES` and `PARAMETER_NAMES` These tables are partitioned, and are specific for each tenant.

-For any changes to any tables or indices, the table definition must be updated to a more recent version, one must update the table definition.
-For instance, for `addStrValues` one must increment the `setVersion` number:
+The tables have various indices - PrimaryKey, Index, and UniqueIndex.
+These indices are created as part of the Java object - Table.

+To modify a table definition:
+1. Increment the version of the table (`setVersion`)
+2. Add migration steps to move from any previous version of the Table to this version

+For example, for the `STRING_VALUES` table:

 ``` java
 // Parameters are tied to the logical resource